djurnamn/weather-app/README.md

 ```

 ## Next steps
-Some things I would add/improve if I continue working on this project:
+Some things I would add/improve if I was to continue working on this project:

 **Front-end:**
 - Prettier error, empty and loading states (skeleton loaders)